 c - never [k] as in cup or [s] as in cent

 In American English, d and t tend to be rendered as [ɾ] when they appear between vowels (leader, liter, etc).
-The sound [ɾ], or so-called flap, is virtually identical to the Spanish (and Globasa) r.
+The phoneme [ɾ], or so-called tap, is virtually identical to the Spanish (and Globasa) r.
 English speakers with American accents should be careful to always pronounce a true d (the d in done, not in leader) and a true t (the t in talk, not in liter) in Globasa.

 g - never [dʒ] as in gym